diegoptenorio/boilerplates/README.md

 # Features

-- [] Gorillaz - ReactJS boilerplate including Typescript, Redux and Tailwind
+- [X] Gorillaz - It's a ReactJS boilerplate built from a Create React App project, and it contains some dependencies including Typescript, Tailwind, Craco, Testing Library and React Router

 # Author